-We are routinely party to various legal proceedings, including investigations or as a defendant in litigation, in the ordinary course of business.
 We are also subject to various federal, state and local environmental protection laws and regulations and are involved, from time to time, in investigations and proceedings regarding environmental matters.
 Such investigations and proceedings typically concern air emissions, water discharges, and/or management of solid and hazardous wastes.
 Under these laws, we and/or our subsidiaries are, or may be, required to remove or mitigate the effects on the environment of the disposal or release of certain hazardous materials.
+At the present time, we do not have environmental violations or other matters that would have a material effect on our financial condition, results of operations or cash flows or that would significantly change our operations.